wapmorgan/OpenApiGenerator/README.md

 Available scrapers:
 - `\wapmorgan\OpenApiGenerator\Integration\Yii2CodeScraper` - Scraper for app/modules controllers in Yii2-application.
 - `\wapmorgan\OpenApiGenerator\Integration\SlimCodeScraper` - Scraper for actions in Slim-application.
+- `\wapmorgan\OpenApiGenerator\Integration\LaravelCodeScraper` - Scraper for actions in Laravel-application.

 Scraper should returns list of **specifications** (for example, list of api versions) with data in each _specification_:
 - _version_ - unique ID of specification.